-Actual direct employment shown for the active projects is the actual total number of persons employed directly in the project companies, including subsidiaries, as reported to IFU by the project company.
-For investments in projects where employment is registered at a secondary level – for example in a fund’s portfolio company – the figure for actual direct employment figure reflects the actual total number of persons employed directly in the companies at the secondary level.
+Actual direct employment shown for the active projects is the actual total number of persons – full-time equivalent (FTE) – employed directly in the project companies, including subsidiaries, as reported to IFU by the project company.
+For investments in projects where employment is registered at a secondary level – for example in a fund’s portfolio company – the figure for actual direct employment reflects the actual total number of persons employed directly in the companies at the secondary level.
 Figures are collected once a year and are trailing one year to ensure a more comprehensive data set for the period reported, i.e. actual employment data in this report is typically valid as per end 2021.
 In case some of the company’s activities are run by an external contractor, the persons employed by the external contractor are included, when on-site services are provided.
 There may be figures for actual employment, even if IFU has not made any disbursements to the project.
 This will typically be the case when IFU’s participation takes place in the form of a guarantee, or in cases where the project company has not yet requested disbursement or IFU’s participation is cancelled before any disbursement has been made.
 Even if no disbursements are made, IFU will have contributed with advisory and financial services.
 No figures for actual employment are shown for projects established in the most recent calendar year.
 The aggregated figures for actual employment for active projects are typically lower than the figures for expected (full capacity) employment, because a number of the projects are under implementation.
 From 2005 and onwards, actual direct employment shown for exited projects is the last recorded figure before IFU exited the project company, thus showing the employment level reached during IFU’s engagement.